How to Get the Best Deal on a New Car

 Getting quotes for a new car can be daunting.
 Dealerships never want to show all their cards early.
 Plus, different dealers will include a variety of costs that make comparing quotes difficult.
 That’s why it’s super important to ask for the final price that will be on the documents you sign, commonly called the out-the-door price.

 I emailed every dealer located within a few hours of my home that had the car I wanted.
 They provided me with out-the-door price quotes.
-I wasn’t exactly excited about what I was offered.
+I wasn’t exactly excited about what they offered me.

 Based on my research, I also emailed a dealership in Chicago that had the best price anyone had paid to date.
 The dealer quickly responded with an amazing quote, offering to sell the car for $2,000 less than everyone else.

 I didn’t like the idea of flying to Chicago, picking up a car, and then driving 14 hours home.
-On the other hand, the $2,000 savings made the trip very tempting.
+But the $2,000 savings made the trip very tempting.

 In fact, my wife and I had decided I should do it.
 However, before I flew to Chicago, we wanted to make sure it was the right car, trim, and color combination for us.
 I found the exact same car at a dealership 90 miles away that we could test-drive.